gvwilson/thirdbit/fiction/madica/index.md

 saucer had knocked the asteroid off course just enough to put it into orbit around the Earth instead of hitting it.

-"New... moon..." the cat wheezed.
-"Not... bad... for... a... primate..."
+"New… moon…" the cat wheezed.
+"Not… bad… for… a… primate…"

-"No...
-Oh, no no no no no..."
-Mr. Poudell had pulled himself to his feet and was staring at the screen in despair.
-"No no no no no..."
-And to Madica's shock and embarrassment he fell to his knees and put his head in his hands.
-"No no no...
-I worked so hard...
-I've waited so long..."
-He began to cry.
+"No… Oh, no no no no no…" Mr. Poudell had pulled himself to his feet and was staring at the screen in despair.
+"No no no no no…" And to Madica's shock and embarrassment he fell to his knees and put his head in his hands.
+"No no no… I worked so hard… I've waited so long…" He began to cry.

 For a moment, all Madica could think was, *Serves you right, trying to destroy the world.* But when his weeping didn't stop, she began to feel